domonda/golog/README.md

     &golog.DefaultLevels,
     golog.AllLevelsActive,
     golog.DecideWriterConfigForTerminal(
-        golog.NewTextWriterConfig(os.Stdout, format, golog.NewStyledColorizer()), // Used when running in terminal
+        golog.NewTextWriterConfig(os.Stdout, nil, golog.NewStyledColorizer()), // Used when running in terminal
-        golog.NewJSONWriterConfig(os.Stdout, format),                             // Used when output is piped/redirected
+        golog.NewJSONWriterConfig(os.Stdout, nil),                             // Used when output is piped/redirected
     ),
 )